Gharib Nawaz Masjid

-The Masjid Ghareeb Nawaz (مسجد غريب نواز), sometimes spelled as the Masjid Gharib Nawaz, and also known as the Gharib Nawaz Mosque, is a Sufi mosque affiliated with the Barelvi movement, located in the Mominpura area of Nagpur, in the state of Maharashtra, India.
+The Gharib Nawaz Masjid (गरीब नवाज मशीद), also known as the Gharib Nawaz Mosque, is a Sufi mosque affiliated with the Barelvi movement, located in the Mominpura area of Nagpur, in the state of Maharashtra, India.
 The mosque was named after Khwaja Moinuddin Chishti, a Sufi saint.
 The dome of the mosque is similar to the Shrine of Khwaja Gharib Nawaz.

 Architecture

 The mosque was completed in 1999 in a modern version of Indo-Islamic architecture.
 The walls of the mosque and its twenty-seven arches are covered with marble.
 There are calligraphic verses derived from the Quran on every arch.
 The ornamentation on the walls includes the names of four khalifahs and Ahl Al Bait.

 Visits

 Mohammad Ilyas Attar Qadri, the leader of Dawat-e-Islami, and Muhammad Owais Raza Qadri, the Naat Khawan, both visited the mosque in 1997.
 In 2004, Mohammad Imran Attar visited the mosque.
 Sheikh Al Islam Madani Miyan, Sayyad Hashmi Miyan, and other Muslim scholars have also visited the mosque.